Biswamohan Debbarma

 Biswamohan Debbarma declared himself as a chairman of the National Liberation Front of Tripura of his own faction.
 In May 2017 in a meeting at an undisclosed location, selected Subir Debbarma alias Yamorok (45), as the new 'president' of the organization hence renamed NLFT SD which later signed a Memo of Settlement with Govt. of India on 10 August 2019.
-He is currently wanted by India and Interpol for crimes against life and health, and crimes involving the use of weapons/explosives.
+He was wanted by India and Interpol for crimes against life and health, and crimes involving the use of weapons/explosives, but was captured by Security forces in a hideout in Bangladesh.

+On 4 September 2024, he signed the 2024 Tripura Peace Accord along with ATTF and the Government of India ending the 35 year old Insurgency in Tripura.